 Over the years, several investment bankers and private equity firms showed an interest in buying the business.
 However, the Sullivans would only sell to someone who shared their passion for photography and who would reinvest in the enterprise.
 Philip Livingston fit the bill precisely.

 Livingston fell in love with photography at age 14.
 “I had a darkroom before I even had a camera.
-My dad got a camera first, then he bought a darkroom and set it up in the basement and put me it,” said Livingston.
+My dad got a camera first, then he bought a darkroom and set it up in the basement and put me in it,” said Livingston.
 So when the opportunity to buy Precision Camera came along, he jumped at it.

 Moreover, in addition to being a photographer, Livingston was also the CEO and CFO for such companies as LexisNexis, Celestial Seasonings, Catalina Marketing and the World Wrestling Entertainment.